noahsadir/6502emu/README.md

 `void mos6502_step(char* traceStr, void(*c)(uint8_t))`

-Execute an instruction.
-More specifically, read in an instruction from memory at the current PC value using the functions passed during `mos6502_init`.
+Read in an instruction from memory at the current PC value using the functions passed during `mos6502_init`.

 Takes in an optional trace string and mandatory callback.